 Major tourist sites in and around Baijinath: Shiva Temple, Ganesh Temple, Parvati Temple, Chandika Temple, Kuber Temple, Surya Temple, Brahma Temple, etc.

-Nearest railway station: Kathgodam railway station about 160 km from Baijnath.
+Nearest railway station: Baijnath is not directly connected by railway.
+Kathgodam railway station is about 160 km away.

-Nearest airport: Pantnagar Airport, in Pantnagar about 190 km from Baijnath.
+Nearest airport: Pantnagar Airport is about 190 km from Baijnath.

-The distance from Delhi to Baijnath is 430 kilometers via NH9.
+The distance from Delhi to Baijnath is about 430 kilometers via NH9.
 It takes around 11-12 hours.

 Most Popular Destinations